etaisella/AlphaRefine/pytracking/README.md

 Next, you need to create a folder "parameter/your_tracker_name", where the parameter settings for the tracker should be stored.
 The parameter file shall contain a ```parameters()``` function that returns a ```TrackerParams``` struct.
 See the [default parameter file for DiMP](parameter/dimp/dimp50.py) as an example.

+ ### Etai and Or additions
+  As part of our final project for the DL course at TAU we have added a fiew scripts to help us analyze and evaluate results:

+ ## run_refinement.py
+  Runs refinement on a set of tracker results.

+  Run python run_refinement.py -h for usage info.